Responding to a Concern

 The reasons that the person raising the concern did not seek consent should be clearly recorded in line with local recording requirements.

-If none of the above conditions apply then the adult must be contacted, advised that a concern has been raised and asked about their wishes in regards to next steps.
+If none of the above conditions apply then the adult must be contacted, advised that a concern has been raised and asked about their wishes in regard to next steps.
 This can be done by the person that raised the concern or the local authority, whichever is deemed most appropriate and proportionate to the presenting circumstances.

 Consent not provided